 This priority area aims to ensure that clubs are planning for the future.
-This includes clubs having sound financial management, having a plan for how to grow and sustain their membership, and how to understand the changing nature of the sporting and club environment and what that means in our Monash community.
+This includes clubs having sound financial management, having a plan for how to grow and sustain their membership, and understanding the changing nature of the sporting and club environment and what that means in our Monash community.